kappa-wingman/pelican-bootstrap3-nero/README.md

 ## Usage

-All the parameters used by pelican-bootstrap3 are still usable.
+* Most of the parameters used by pelican-bootstrap3 are still usable.
+This theme changed a lot from the original theme.
+Some of the parameters may not work.

+* Know problems
+	* DISABLE_SIDEBAR_TITLE_ICONS may not be working

-We have new settings specific to this theme, also check CHANGELOG.rst
+* We have new settings specific to this theme, also check CHANGELOG.rst

 * Setup Cookie Consent 2
 	* COOKIE_CONSENT2 = True